External Balance of Potassium

 Excretion of potassium is controlled by regulating potassium secretion and potassium reabsorption.
 This is done by the kidneys to match the potassium intake and maintain homeostasis.

 Potassium is freely filtered at the glomerulus and passes through to the proximal convoluted tubule and loop of Henle where most of it is reabsorbed.
-There is some reabsorption of potassium in the distal convoluted tubule and collecting duct, but potassium secretion mainly occurs here.
+There is some reabsorption of potassium in the distal convoluted tubule and collecting duct, but potassium secretion also occurs at these sites.

 The freely filtered potassium is then passed through the kidney tubules.
 67% of the filtered K+ is reabsorbed in the proximal tubule and approximately 20% is reabsorbed in the thick ascending limb of the Loop of Henle.
 This means a very small proportion of K+ reaches the distal nephron.